eduvpn/documentation/MULTI_NODE.md

 Copy the `ca.crt`, `vpn-daemon-node-a.*` to Node A and `ca.crt`, `vpn-daemon-node-b.*` to Node B for later use.

-Before moving on to the nodes, make not of the `vpn-server-node` secret under the `apiConsumers` section in `/etc/vpn-server-api/config.php`.
+Before moving on to the nodes, make note of the `vpn-server-node` secret under the `apiConsumers` section in `/etc/vpn-server-api/config.php`.
 You'll need it next!